Regional Service Network at CESA #1

 The RSN began during the 1984-85 school year and has since been annually funded to provide leadership, professional development, technical assistance, and communication to all local education agencies (LEAs) within each CESA.

-In 2012-13, RSNs began working with local education agencies (LEAs) to target areas of need with respect to Indicator 1 (graduation).
 Beginning in 2013-14, RSNs, in collaboration with other CESA discretionary grant staff, engaged in identifying and supporting LEAs most in need of improvement in Indicator 3c (reading and math performance).
 RSNs reached out to the highest-need LEAs within each CESA based on relevant data and helped coordinate grant services in a comprehensive system of support.

 At the CESA level, a major focus of this new role for the RSNs will be working with other IDEA discretionary grant staff, including Wisconsin Statewide Parent-Educator Initiative (WSPEI) Family Engagement Coordinators, Early Childhood Program Support Teachers, Transition Regional Coordinators, the RtI Center/PBIS Network Regional Technical Assistance Coordiantors, CREATE staff, and other grants to plan for and provide technical assistance and support to identified LEAs.
 RSNs and other grant staff also will coordinate to the maximum extent with other networks and initiatives to align improvement efforts.